Democratic Presidential Debates Could Reignite Warren-Biden Bankruptcy Fight

 Lawmakers were pondering why, exactly, that was happening — and what, if anything, they should do about it — when two future presidential rivals squared off over a bankruptcy overhaul bill that would restrict who could write off their personal debts.

 In one corner, Joe Biden — one of the staunchest Democratic advocates for the bill and a senator from Delaware, home to several large credit card companies.
-He was also the ranking member of the Judiciary Committee, which was debating the bill.
+He was also a member of the Judiciary Committee, which was debating the bill.

 Their conversation started off with a testy (but weedy) exchange about bankruptcy courts.
 And it escalated from there, with plenty of interruptions and the occasional barb — Biden at one point cast Warren's arguments as "mildly demagogic."
 It ended with a tense dispute over what, exactly, the dispute ought to be.